How to Verify Spotify Without Your Mobile Number

 Use real SIM-based virtual numbers for the highest success rate; avoid VoIP lines.

-Fresh numbers are essential never reuse a number across multiple Spotify accounts.
+Fresh numbers are essential; never reuse a number across multiple Spotify accounts.

 Always add a backup email in your Spotify settings immediately after verification.